huangciyin/dockerfiles/ubuntu/mongodb/default/README.md

 Run MongoDB without password
 ----------------------------

-If you want run MongoDB without password you can set tge environment variable `AUTH` to specific if you want password or not when running the container:
+If you want run MongoDB with password you can set tge environment variable `AUTH` to specific if you want password or not when running the container:

-        docker run -d -p 27017:27017 -p 28017:28017 -e AUTH=no ciyinhuang/ubuntu-mongodb
+        docker run -d -p 27017:27017 -p 28017:28017 -e AUTH=yes ciyinhuang/ubuntu-mongodb

-By default is "yes".
+By default is "no".